Skip to content

 gemini mcp list

-# Remove if needed
+# Remove if needed (check gemini documentation for scope options if applicable)

 gemini mcp remove cov-loupe